 - Who: 28 students, Grade 10 Career Course

 - What: Digital Challenge Cards, by SparkPath.

-To address this, Grade 10 careers teacher Kate Lane wanted to help students look beyond traditional, prestigious job titles.
+To address this, Grade 10 careers teacher Kate Lane helped her students look beyond traditional, prestigious job titles.
 First, students watched the Challenge mindset TEDx Talk: Helping Youth Find Purpose and Impact.
-This helped them learn that if they don’t choose their challenges they want to work, someone else will choose them.
-Next, they used the digital Challenge Cards so discover inspiring challenges to work.
+This helped them learn that if they don’t choose their challenges they want to work, someone else will choose for them.
+Next, they used the digital Challenge Cards to discover inspiring challenges to work.

 After the card sort, students shared the reported the following results:

 Students also shared the ‘most important thing’ they learned:

 - “That I don't have to choose a job, I can find careers involved in challenges I want to solve.”

 - “That you have to look at the challenge you want to complete instead of the job.”